-All events - Please arrive on time and know that tardiness can result in a student not being admitted to an event.
-Common courtesy and respect for others should be observed.
-Sleeping and studying are not acceptable.
-Use of cell phones, laptops, ear buds, and other electronic devices is prohibited.
-Drinking and eating during events are also prohibited unless permitted by the sponsoring department, organization, or group.
+All events - Please arrive on time and know that tardiness may result in a student not being admitted to an event.
+Common courtesy and respect for fellow students and speakers should be observed at all times: Sleeping and studying are not acceptable, the use of cell phones, laptops, ear buds, and other electronic devices are prohibited.
+Drinking and eating during events is also prohibited unless permitted by the sponsoring department, organization, or group.
 Appropriate dress is determined by the nature of an event and should be taken into consideration.
 If there is a question regarding attire, the student should contact the sponsoring organization in advance.
 Failure to comply with these instructions may result in the denial of CLW credit for the event.